 2 cups chopped mushrooms (portobello, cremini or white)

 2 cups organic cherry tomatoes, cut in half

 3 cups vegetable broth

 3 large garlic cloves, minced

 1/4 cup chopped basil

-Prepare the mushrooms and tomatoes: Add the mushrooms and tomatoes to a medium-size bowl.
-Add ¼ cup of vegetable broth and stir well.
+Prepare the mushrooms and tomatoes: Add the mushrooms and tomatoes to a medium-size bowl with the oil and stir well.

-Place the mushrooms and tomatoes on a parchment-lined baking sheet.
-Sprinkle with salt and pepper, if using.
+Lay the mushrooms and tomatoes out evenly on the parchment-lined baking sheet.
+Sprinkle with salt and pepper.

 Prepare your sauce: In a large stovetop pan, heat the 3 cups of vegetable broth on low-medium heat, bringing it to a simmer.
 Simmer for 15 minutes until reduced to about half.